Rosemary Focaccia

 Notes

-* To boost the flavor of canola oil in this recipe, add a smashed clove of garlic and a tsp of dried rosemary to the oil and let infuse for 15-30 minutes before using.
+* To boost the flavor of oil in this recipe, add a smashed clove of garlic and a tsp of dried rosemary to the oil and let infuse for 15-30 minutes before using.

 ** Instead of rosemary finishing salt use 1-2 sprigs rosemary, stripped and chopped and 1-2 tsp kosher or sea salt.